 In today’s busy and hurried world, getting enough quality sleep may seem like a dream.
 But driving while drowsy affects a driver’s brain similarly to driving drunk.
 Reduced reaction time and impaired judgment place other drivers at risk for serious harm.
-If you’ve been seriously injured by a drowsy driver, a car accident attorney can help you explore your options.
+If you’ve been seriously injured by a drowsy driver, contact a car accident lawyer can help you explore your options.
 While each case is different, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.

 How Driver Fatigue Causes Accidents